 Today, live online classes have changed everything.
 When you study English via Zoom or a dedicated learning platform, you're not watching pre-recorded videos alone.
 You're in a real class, in real time, with a qualified teacher and fellow students — just like a traditional classroom, but without the commute, the rigid schedule, or the geographical restrictions.

-• Higher engagement because they can access sessions from a comfortable, familiar environment
+- Higher engagement — they can access sessions from a comfortable, familiar environment, free of commute fatigue

-• Better retention of vocabulary and grammar, partly because they can review recordings of classes
+- Better retention of vocabulary and grammar, partly because online classes are easy to record and review

-• More confidence speaking, because smaller online groups reduce social anxiety
+- More confidence speaking, because smaller online groups reduce the social anxiety that silences many learners in large classrooms

 The Real Advantages of Online English Learning